 Marketing and Education

-In states with highly visible RTAP programs, there is no question about who subrecipients call with a technical assistance request or training question.
-However, states with less visible RTAP programs may have trouble reaching subrecipients, no matter how many services they provide.
-Implementing a marketing program is helpful in reaching those subrecipients, and will boost the visibility of the RTAP program within the DOT.
+In states with highly visible State RTAP programs, there is no question about who subrecipients call with a technical assistance request or training question.
+However, states with less visible State RTAP programs may have trouble reaching subrecipients, no matter how many services they provide.
+Implementing a marketing program is helpful in reaching those subrecipients, and will boost the visibility of the State RTAP program within the State DOT.

-National RTAP’s technical brief, Driving Your Online Presence, while focused on transit providers, contains reasons for creating a website, tips for creating one, and related resources.
-A best practice is to maintain a page for the RTAP program that includes scholarship, reimbursement, and other forms that subrecipients need to access, a list of upcoming events, and other pertinent information.
-Policies for the types of activities that the RTAP program undertakes are also helpful.
-Contact information for all of the people in the department is a plus, as are the contents of a lending library, if you have one.
+National RTAP’s technical brief, Driving Your Online Presence contains reasons for creating a website, tips for creating one, and related resources.
+A best practice is to maintain a page for the State RTAP program that includes scholarship, reimbursement, and other forms that subrecipients need to access, a list of upcoming events, and other pertinent information.
+Policies for the types of activities that the State RTAP program undertakes are also helpful.
+Contact information for all of the staff in the program is a plus, as are the contents of a library, if the program provides one.

-States with in-house RTAP programs usually use the state DOT website and IT professionals to create an RTAP page or site.
-Examples of states that have done this are Washington and Minnesota.
+States with in-house RTAP programs often use the State DOT website and IT professionals to create an RTAP page or site.
+Examples of states that have done this are Indiana and Minnesota.
 Contracted programs generally have more flexibility in designing an RTAP website, as is shown by the diversity of pages from Missouri and Kansas.
 Further examples of RTAP websites can be found in the Find Anything Toolkit.

-Several free software options are available to build a website that’s independent from the state DOT page, including National RTAP’s Website Builder and Wordpress.org.
-Website Builder is helpful for contractors and states who want a customizable RTAP page.
-If your state’s website is not meeting your needs, consider building a website with National RTAP’s Website Builder, which can be seamlessly integrated into your state webpage.
-Several programs, including Colorado RTAP contractor CASTA, have built sites using Website Builder.
+Many free software options are available to build a website that’s independent from the State DOT page, including National RTAP’s Website Builder.
+Website Builder is helpful for contractors and states who want a customizable State RTAP page.
+If the state’s website is not meeting its subrecipients’ needs, consider building a website with National RTAP’s Website Builder, which can be seamlessly integrated into a State RTAP webpage.
+Several programs, including Indiana RTAP, have built sites using Website Builder.

-Newsletters are an effective method for getting information to your subrecipients, and a potential tool for collecting data as well.
-National RTAP sends out eNews every two weeks.
-We use it to update state programs and transit systems with new products, relevant information from partner agencies, interesting events, and at times, to collect responses to questions.
-Your state RTAP newsletter can function in a similar way, informing your subrecipients of deadlines, state events, vehicles for sale, etc. You can also share statewide subrecipient data and collect information via a survey link.
+Newsletters are an effective method for getting information to subrecipients, and a potential tool for collecting data as well.
+National RTAP sends out eNews every other week.
+We use it to update state programs and transit systems with new products, relevant information from partner agencies, relevant training events, and at times, to collect responses to questions.
+A State RTAP newsletter can function in a similar way, informing subrecipients of deadlines, state events, vehicles for sale, etc. The editor can also share statewide subrecipient data and collect information via a survey link.

 Print newsletters function in the same way as web-based newsletters, but can cost more in terms of paper, supplies, and postage.
-If you live in a state with a lack of adequate internet access, using print newsletters exclusively or in conjunction with web-based newsletters can be a good option.
+If a state lacks adequate Internet access, using print newsletters exclusively or in conjunction with web-based newsletters can be a good option.
 Several states also partner with their state transit associations or other similar organizations to produce a newsletter.
 Doubling up on this effort can save both agencies time and money.
-For examples of RTAP newsletters, click here.
+This toolkit contains examples of RTAP newsletters.

-Maintaining a lending library for your RTAP program benefits your subrecipients, who often don’t have the funds or resources to obtain critical training and informational materials on their own.
-Developing an up-to-date collection, implementing a lending policy, and tracking lending, are great ways to meet the needs of your state’s transit providers.
-Putting the lending library on your website using ResourceShare is the flashiest way to let your subrecipients know what you have, although a PDF or Word doc is also effective, provided you use a spreadsheet to track lending activity and update the list frequently.
+Maintaining a lending library for a State RTAP program benefits subrecipients, who often don’t have the funds or resources to obtain critical training and informational materials on their own.
+Developing an up-to-date collection, implementing a lending policy, and tracking lending, are great ways to meet the needs of the state’s transit providers.
 Time put into developing a system in the beginning can save headaches down the road.
-State RTAP programs with lending libraries include North Dakota, Washington, Illinois and Kansas.
+State RTAP programs with lending libraries include Illinois, Indiana and Kansas.

-In order to maintain your lending library, you should be adding new items, getting rid of outdated materials, lending training books and videos out, and getting them back in.
-And in order not to lose items, you will need to keep track of it all.
-Tracking items in and out of the library can be as simple as using an Excel spreadsheet, but the more automated the process is, the easier it will be for you to keep track of the items.
+In order to maintain a lending library, the manager should be adding new items, getting rid of outdated materials, and lending training books and videos.
+In order not to lose items, the manager will need to keep track of loans.
+Tracking items in and out of the library can be as simple as using an Excel spreadsheet, but the more automated the process is, the easier it will be to keep track of the items.

-You can also talk to your State DOT librarian, if the DOT has one, for lending library tips.
-He or she may be able to help you set up a system and track your resources.
-Local Tools is another free online web app that can help you manage a lending library.
+State RTAP Managers can also talk to State DOT librarians, if the DOT has one, for lending library tips.
+The librarian may be able to help set up a system and track the resources.

 National RTAP Tools